charliemking/FocusAIPrivacyPolicy/README.md

   - No cookies or tracking technologies are used

   Contact
-  For questions about this privacy policy, contact: [your email]
+  For questions about this privacy policy, contact: charlie.king@duke.edu

   This policy may be updated periodically.
 Continued use constitutes acceptance of any changes.